avila/avila/README.md

 ### Python

 - [global-terrorism-data](https://github.com/avila/global-terrorism-data): Final project of “Betriebssystem und Programmierung – Python” written with Marek Felten.
-A interactive result of this project can be found in [my fu-userpage](http://userpage.fu-berlin.de/avila/py/map_europe.html) (still online as of 02.05.2024).
+A interactive result of this project [can be found in here](https://avila.github.io/py/map_europe.html).
 - [acarril/StataLinux](https://github.com/acarril/StataLinux/pulls?q=is%3Apr+author%3Aavila): I also made small contributions to the StataLinux Plugin.
 This plugins enables the user to send code to Stata from the Sublime Text editor.